CLSoftSilvestre/POSGandhalf/README.md

 - Before a sale is paid it must allow edit the quantity of products or delete lines
 - Print a receipt after payment is done.
 Use a console application to test your classes.

+## Sprint 2
+Integration of SQL Server database
+Usage of Console Widgets to create visual app.